oldD0g/budget-analysis/README.md

 * Go to selectdata.php to load in some data
 * Load up the file summarise.php and start analysing!

+## Setting up db.php
+There is a sample file called db-settings.php in the repo.
+Edit the contents to match your database name, your database user and password, and the name of the table you want to use.

+## Using setup.php
+This would be a great idea but I haven't actually written this file yet :-(
+Just follow the instructions below about how to create the database.

 At the bottom of each page, there are a set of buttons to control the system.
 A good starting point will be "Upload data".
 Data is expected to be comma separated, in the form: